johnsengendo/Event-sync/README.md

 - 🔁 **Synchronization Cost**: Number of synchronization events triggered
 - ⚖️ **Trade-Off Analysis**: Balancing accuracy and update frequency

-## 💡 Why This Matters

-In the context of 5G/6G networks and emerging **Digital Twin** technologies, keeping virtual replicas accurately synchronized with real-world network conditions is essential.
-However, frequent updates can be resource-intensive.

-This project explores **which synchronization strategy best supports this balance**, guiding future integration in NDT systems.

 ## 📈 Example Outcome (Preview)